reactiveui/website/input/docs/getting-started/installation/nuget-packages.md

 ```

 * Install `reactiveui-winforms` into your application and tests.
-* Install `reactiveui-events-winforms` into your portable class library and application.
+* Install `reactiveui-events-winforms` into your application.
 * Install `reactiveui-testing` into your tests.

 # Windows Presentation Framework